openxrlab/xrdslam/docs/Adding_a_New_Method.md

 # Pipeline

 The figure below is the algorithm pipeline.
-When adding a new **deepslam** method, you need to register the method in **input_config.py** and re-inherit and implement the functions in the **Algorithm** and **Model** classes.
+When adding a new **deepslam** algorithm, you need to register the algorithm in **input_config.py** and re-inherit and implement the functions in the **Algorithm** and **Model** classes.

 ![img](./imgs/pipeline.png)

 # File Structure

-When adding a new deep-slam method, the recommended file structure is as follows:
+When adding a new deep-slam algorithm, the recommended file structure is as follows:

 ```
 ├── slam